You are getting sleeeepy....

 Illogical--- this means the SC does not understand things the same way the rational, conscious mind does.
 For example, a person may “know” consciously that they need to get a decent sleep every night in order to feel clear and be healthy.
 However, if the SC mind has a different feeling about sleep or a fear related to sleep the SC mind will override the logical mind.
 As it is the largest part of the mind (90-95% of your mind power), it always wins out.
 Ex.
 As a child a client is told his dog was “put to sleep” while he was at school.
 Not really understanding what this means but recognizing that the dog has disappeared, the client develops a fear of “sleep”.

 Protective--- The primary function of the SC mind is to protect you.
-However, being illogical it sometime responds to threat when there is none, reacts to past events that are no longer occurring or uses coping mechanisms that are actually harmful.
+However, being illogical it sometimes responds to threat when there is none, reacts to past events that are no longer occurring or uses coping mechanisms that are actually harmful.
 Example: As a child a client listens to parents fighting as he tries to get to sleep.
 The anxiety he experiences over the arguments gets linked to sleep and now the SC is keeping the client from sleeping because of this negative association.

 What does this all mean?